Hydrar/vulkan-overlay/README.md

 This is a custom Mesa based on upstream/master and includes Dave Airlie's RADV driver for testing.
 This also installs Vulkan headers.

+** This cannot be installed at the same time as AMDGPU-Pro due to AMD's libdrm being too old.

 ### app-misc/vulkan-docs

 Installs the developer man pages and the API specification (in PDF form).